denismm/dmmlib/README.md

 > last argument to the function.
 > The three operators follow the same pattern as **bolt** and family.

+*-* **curvepath** *-*

+> The opposite of **flattenpath**.
+Replaces the current path - curveto
+> instructions are ignored but lineto instructions and the line portion
+> of closepath instructions are replaced with a curveto with control points
+> 1/3 and 2/3 of the way along the segment.
+Helpful for calligraphic, below.

 *spline_offset* **calligraphic** *-*

 > Replaces the current path, which can't contain internal **moveto** operators,